 Cavilock Magnetic ADA Hardware

-To meet the hardware accessibility requirement, Cavity Sliders also offers ADA Hardware using the same patented magnetic mechanism of the award-winning CL400 Magnetic Handle.
+An easy way to meet the hardware accessibility requirement, Cavity Sliders offers ADA Hardware using the same patented magnetic mechanism of the award-winning CL400 Magnetic Handle.

 The CL400 ADA Magnetic includes additional functionality within the handle as it is easy to grasp and can be used with a closed fist or flat palm.
 The opening force required to operate the unit is 2.5lbf, which is under the 5lbf threshold for ADA compliance.